Glocal: International Development

 The internship period offers a unique opportunity for students to work alongside local and international professionals and to interact with members of a local community.
 It also allows students to specialize in a variety of areas, from agriculture and public health to education and advocacy.
 Glocal alumni are prominent in a variety of development organizations in Israel and across the world and many have started their own social action projects as well.

 We rely on the generosity and support of the Hebrew University community in order to continue to make this program available to the best and brightest from across the globe, regardless of their socio-economic status.
-As Professor Tamir Sheafer, Dean of the Faculty of Social Science, says, "The Glocal program unites the goodness that the University can offer its students with the goodness that the humankind can offer the world."

 "I believe that I will still get chance to return to my home country, the Democratic Republic of Congo… When I started to look for [Glocal] internship opportunities, I was driven to choose Kenya specifically, as I wished to express my gratitude towards the asylum I was granted there for eight good years.
 Finally, in September 2015 I returned to Kenya, this time not for seeking asylum, but as a development practitioner.”